 Just minutes from the beautiful resort towns of Lewes and Rehoboth Beach on Delaware's Eastern Shore, paradise has been found, in the form of a quaint little Victorian shipbuilding village called Milton.
-With only a 1,657 population, Milton is a thriving community of small businesses and lovingly restored historic homes.
+With only approximately 2,000 in population today, Milton is a thriving community of small businesses and lovingly restored historic homes.

 Top Events and Attractions